-14.3 Operational Performance Measures
+14.2 Operational Performance Measures

-- 14.3.1.1 Operational measures will be used to provide a year on year quantification of aspects of the scheme, which will allow the operators to evaluate and review the scheme and provide trends and data to enable a more comprehensive analysis of the scheme's operation. - 14.3.1.2 The measures can be quantified both against baseline data collected on selected streets prior to the commencement of the scheme, and against neighbouring authorities (those operating and those not operating a permit scheme), or simply ongoing yearly comparative analysis. - 14.3.1.3 Permit authorities may include their own performance monitoring measures as part of their local political, community or departmental requirements.
+- 14.2.1.1 Operational measures will be used to provide a year on year quantification of aspects of the scheme, which will allow the operators to evaluate and review the scheme and provide trends and data to enable a more comprehensive analysis of the scheme's operation. - 14.2.1.2 The measures can be quantified both against baseline data collected on selected streets prior to the commencement of the scheme, and against neighbouring authorities (those operating and those not operating a permit scheme), or simply ongoing yearly comparative analysis. - 14.2.1.3 Permit authorities may include their own performance monitoring measures as part of their local political, community or departmental requirements. - 14.2.1.4 Operational measures detailed in this document are 'draft' metrics.
+This will allow them to be open to change as new reporting tools or more consistent methods of analysis across the industry are developed, either by the WaSP Operational Groups, the EToN suppliers, the DfT or the National KPI working group. - 14.2.1.5 The WaSP scheme Operational Guidance provides advice on the detail of what data needs to be recorded or extracted for each of the metrics. - 14.2.1.6 It is accepted that some authorities will not be able to produce some of the following metrics due to systems or technology limitations. - 14.2.2 Number of overrun incidents

-- 14.3.1.4 Operational measures detailed in this document are 'draft' metrics.
-This will allow them to be open to change as new reporting tools or more consistent methods of analysis across the industry are developed, either by the WaSP Operational Groups, the EToN suppliers, the DfT or the National KPI working group. - 14.3.1.5 The WaSP scheme Operational Guidance provides advice on the detail of what data needs to be recorded or extracted for each of the metrics. - 14.3.1.6 It is accepted that some authorities will not be able to produce some of the following metrics due to systems or technology limitations.
+- 14.2.2.1 The number of activities that are logged by the Permit Authority as overrunning their agreed end date is an indicator of how well the activity promoters are managing their works and lessening the impact of their works on road users. - 14.2.2.2 This measure will also allow comparison with neighbouring non-permitting councils to be made.
+It will be expressed as:

-14.3.2 Number of overrun incidents
+The number overrun incidents shown as a percentage of permits issued

-- 14.3.2.1 The number of activities that are logged by the Permit Authority as overrunning their agreed end date is an indicator of how well the activity promoter's are managing their works and lessening the impact of their works on road users. - 14.3.2.2 This measure will also allow comparison with neighbouring non-permitting councils to be made.
-It will be expressed as: - The number overrun incidents shown as a percentage of permits issued - 14.3.2.3 Extension requests will be considered by each Permit Authority on their own merits.
+14.2.2.3 Extension requests will be considered by each Permit Authority on their own merits.
 See Section 8.2.3.

-14.3.3 Average road occupancy and number of days of reduced occupation
+14.2.3 Average road occupancy and number of days of reduced occupation

-- 14.3.3.1 One of the benefits of permits is that works durations can be judged more effectively and the use of conditions is a greater driver for tighter processes from all activity promoters to reduce their occupation on the highway. - 14.3.3.2 Additionally analysis of activities that have had their duration reduced, and my how much, will show how the Permit Authority and activity promoters are reducing the overall impact of activities on the highway.
-It will be expressed as - The average number of working days for different works categories as compared between periods and other authorities - The total number of days of reduced occupation for different works categories as compared between periods and other authorities
+- 14.2.3.1 One of the benefits of permits is that works durations can be judged more effectively and the use of conditions is a greater driver for tighter processes from all activity promoters to reduce their occupation on the highway. - 14.2.3.2 Additionally analysis of activities that have had their duration reduced, and my how much, will show how the Permit Authority and activity promoters are reducing the overall impact of activities on the highway.
+It will be expressed as - The average number of working days for different works categories as compared between periods and other authorities - The total number of days of reduced occupation for different works categories as compared between periods and other authorities as an ongoing measure, this will also be expressed as the number of collaborative works sites per period, thus enabling a percentage increase/reduction to be calculated.

-14.3.4 Number of collaborative works and the days of saved occupation
+14.2.4 Number of collaborative works and the days of saved occupation